shamblett/iotivity-1.1.0/README.md

-The Iotivity 1.1.0 release hosted heer to allow for changed made to build this on F23+
+The Iotivity 1.1.0 release hosted here to allow for changes made to build this on F23+